Deadly Mistakes Proposal Writers Make

 It would be a big mistake – though out the proposal, if you are talking mainly about your company, your achievements, your success, your process.

 Make your proposal mainly about prospective client’s perspective

-If you have done lead qualification correctly and decided to go for it; you know how to present problem client is facing and how your company is best suited to help him sail through the turbulence.
-At this stage, you may have broad idea about how far you would like to stretch, to meet expectations of the client.
+If you have done lead qualification correctly and decided to go for it; you know how to present a problem the client is facing and how your company is best suited to help him sail through the turbulence.
+At this stage, you may have a broad idea about how far you would like to stretch, to meet the expectations of the client.

-You should craft the proposal such that prospective client will feel that you understand HIS BUSINESS, his problem/pain areas, the changes he would like to implement, the results he would like to see.
+You should craft the proposal such that prospective clients will feel that you understand HIS BUSINESS, his problem/pain areas, the changes he would like to implement, the results he would like to see.

 Prospects are not interested in your product or service.
 Really.
 All he cares about, is whether your product or services/ your company can solve his problem.
 Click To Tweet

 When someone talks about its own product/ services without talking about how it will solve the customer’s problem; you are forcing your prospective client to guess, imagine the evaluation process.
 Why do you want to delay the evaluation.

 Keep that evaluation ready for your prospect.
 Let him know that you understand his business, processes, the problems very well and how well you can help him overcome those problems, grow its business, etc.